UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_06.md

 Notes:
-The `.gitignore` file accepts wildcards for matching pattern names, similar to what we learned about for the shell in module 2.
+The `.gitignore` file accepts wildcards for matching pattern names, similar to what we learned about for the shell in Module 2.
 So say that we e.g. have a Git repository where a lot of log files files are created and they all end in `.log`.